-Passing STAAR is one of the state promotion requirements for students in grades 5 and 8.
-Students in grades 5 and 8 who do not take or pass the STAAR will not automatically meet promotion requirements.
 When a student doesn't meet all district and state promotion requirements, he/she is referred to a school-based Grade Placement Committee prior to the start of summer school for a formal review of grades, attendance records, and other assessments.
-The Grade Placement Committee is made up of a student's parents or guardian, teacher of record, and principal or principal's designee.
+The Grade Placement Committee is composed of a student's parents or guardian, teacher of record, and principal or principal's designee.

-After the review, the Grade Placement Committee makes a determination: move forward with promotion or require the student to receive additional instruction during summer school.
-Students who need additional instruction are re-evaluated by the committee at the end of the summer, and a final promotion/retention determination is made and must be unanimous.
+After the review, the Grade Placement Committee makes a determination that the student either move forward with promotion or require him or her to receive additional instruction during summer school.
+Students who need additional instruction are re-evaluated by the committee at the end of the summer, and a final promotion/retention determination is made, which must be unanimous.